Martin Smedberg-Dalence

 Martin Smedberg-Dalence ([ˈmaɾtin esˈmeðβeɾɣ ðaˈlense], [ˈmǎʈːɪn ˈsmêːdbærj daˈlɛ̌nːsɛ]; born 10 May 1984) is a former professional footballer who played as a right midfielder.
-Born in Sweden, he represented the Bolivia national team between 2014 and 2016, winning 13 caps and scoring one goal.
+Born in Sweden, he played for the Bolivia national team between 2014 and 2016, winning 13 caps and scoring one goal.

 International career

 Dalence has represented Sweden at youth levels.
 In 2013, he said his dream is to play for the Bolivian senior team.

 On 3 October 2014 he officially received his first call-up to the Bolivia national football team.

 Dalence was included in the Bolivian squad for the 2015 Copa América in Chile by manager Mauricio Soria.
-On 15 June, he scored his first international goal in the team's second group match – a 3–2 defeat of Ecuador – to give El Verde its first win at the Copa América since the 1997 tournament.
+On 15 June, he scored his first international goal in the team's second group match – a 3–2 defeat of Ecuador – to give La Verde its first win at the Copa América since the 1997 tournament.

 Personal life

 Although born in Norrköping, his family moved to Gothenburg when he was very young and he was subsequently raised there.
-His father, Ramiro Dalence, is from Oruro, Bolivia, and came to Sweden in 1980, where he also became a DJ at Folkets Hus in Hammarkullen 424, Angered.
+His father, Ramiro Dalence, is from Oruro, Bolivia, and came to Sweden in 1980.
 He revealed in an interview in 2013 that he is a fan of Real Madrid, and, like his father, The Strongest.